Skip to Content

 And by high school?
 Well, almost every teenager I know is chomping at the bit for extra cash they can call their own.

-Whether it’s because they want to save up for a car, pay for weekend activities with friends, buy their girlfriend a birthday gift…there are limitless reasons why a high schooler wants to start earning cash.
+Whether it’s because they want to save up for a car, pay for weekend activities with friends, or buy their girlfriend a birthday gift…there are limitless reasons why a high schooler wants to start earning cash.

 If your teenager is considering finding a job or otherwise figuring out how to make money in high school, then send them here.